 - The part of your body that is being operated on

-- A healthcare professional will mark the spot on your body that is going to be operated on.
+- A surgeon will mark the spot on your body that is going to be operated on.
 Make sure they mark only the correct part.
 If they make a mistake and have to make a new mark, be sure the old mark is completely cleaned off.

 - Ask your surgeon if the team will take a “time out” just before your procedure.
 This is done just to make sure they are doing the right surgery on the right body part of the right person.